 We retain draft applications and data requests that have not been submitted to Findata for 180 days from the last edit.
 Applications that have not been modified for 180 days will be automatically removed from the system.

-We do not disclose personal data outside the EU or EEA.
+We do not disclose personal data outside the EU or EEA or to international organisations.

 Rights of the data subject